• Skip to primary navigation

 Paleo Carrot Cake

-Perfectly moist (but not heavy) spice cake loaded with flavor and fresh carrots.
-The cake itself is paleo, and I’ve provided several options for delicious paleo and non-paleo frostings – because carrot cake isn’t complete without a creamy, tangy frosting!
+This easy paleo carrot cake is a perfectly moist (but not heavy) spice cake loaded with flavor and fresh carrots.
+The cake itself is paleo, and I've provided several options for delicious paleo and non-paleo frostings – because carrot cake isn't complete without a creamy, tangy frosting!
+No eggs, no dairy, no refined sugar.

 Ingredients